 Dean Ferando earned her Bachelor’s degree from Yale College, cum laude with distinction in the English major; and both her M.A. in Critical and Curatorial Studies in Modern Art, and Ph.D. in Art History and Archaeology, with distinction, from Columbia University.
 She has taught courses in Art History at Columbia University and Williams College.

 In her work as a scholar and teacher, Ms. Ferando has served also as mentor and advisor to undergraduates; she has been described as “thoughtful and energetic” and deeply committed to building community.
 Herself a Yale alum (Berkeley College ’97), she looks forward to reengaging with Yale College through the residential college community of JE.

 Raised in Orange, CT, Dean Ferando spent a year in Florence after graduation from Yale and later lived in Rome for three years; she is bilingual in Italian—and prides herself on her amaretto cake.
 But her interests are eclectic: she is a fan of mystery novels, a lover of the beach, and a mini-golf enthusiast.

-Dean Ferando lives in the Dean’s Suite in Jonathan Edwards with her husband Jason Atkinson, a musician, writer, and educator, and their son, Holden, who will be two in September and loves dancing (his mother was a member of Yaledancers and its president in her junior year).
+Dean Ferando lives in the Dean’s Suite in Jonathan Edwards with her husband Jason Atkinson, a musician, writer, and educator, and their son, Holden, who will be four in September and loves dancing (his mother was a member of Yaledancers and its president in her junior year).
 Jason received his Master’s degree in classical guitar from the Cleveland Institute of Music and has worked in K-12 education as a music teacher for over 10 years.